-UNIQA is currently working on the further development of its market risk model.
-Although UNIQA has already changed the standard formula approach for certain (sub) risk modules, see above, the aim is to replace the current approach for the whole market risk module by an internal model.
+UNIQA is advanced in the further development of its Market Risk model.
+Although UNIQA has already changed the standard formula approach for certain (sub) risk modules, see above, the aim is to replace the current approach for the whole Market Risk module by an internal model.